ponylang/pony-tutorial/docs/expressions/exceptions.md

 In either case execution will then carry on will whatever code comes after the try `end`.

-__Do I have to provide an error handler?__ No. The try block will catch any errors regardless.
-If you don't provide an error handler then no other action will be taken.
+__Do I have to provide an error handler?__ No. The try block will handle any errors regardless.
+If you don't provide an error handler then no error handling action will be taken - execution will simply continue after the try expression.

 If you want to do something that might raise an error, but you don't care if it does you can just put in it a try block without an else.